 Children hold a central place in our community.
 They are included in all aspects of our life together – in fellowship, service, and worship.
-In worship, children participate in a children’s time every Sunday with Malorie Adair introducing them to the theme of the day.
+In worship, children participate in a children’s time every Sunday that starts with Malorie Adair introducing them to the theme of the day.
 Then Malorie and an adult assistant take the children to the parlor for a Sunday School lesson, bringing them back into the sanctury in time for Holy Communion.

 There are also opportunities for service, like making sandwiches for Common Cathedral, raising funds and awareness for hunger, and writing letters to our elected legislators.
 There are trips and youth gatherings all intended to strengthen community as we walk together serving God and the world.